RedisLabs/redislabs-docs/content/ri/using-redisinsight/troubleshooting.md

 We are happy to receive your feedback at redisinsight@redislabs.com.

 ## Using behind a reverse proxy

-RedisInsight should work fine behind a reverse proxy like Nginx for most use-cases.
+RedisInsight should work fine behind a reverse proxy like NGINX for most use-cases.
 There are a couple of things to keep in mind:

 - Since some requests can be long-running, we recommend that the **request timeout is set to over 30 seconds** on the reverse proxy.
 - Using path-rewriting, i.e, hosting RedisInsight behind a prefix path is not supported at this time.